 The belay aspect is the reason that it’s perfect for beginners.
 It allows the new climber to have a safety net if you run into any issues.

 In other cases, the climber does not have a belay.
 This is called solo climbing.
-You still have anchored into the rock face that give you safety, but because they are spaced out in most cases, you will fall a little further since you don’t have a belay to catch you.
+You still have anchored into the rock face that gives you safety, but because they are spaced out in most cases, you will fall a little further since you don’t have a belay to catch you.

 This is the type of roped climbing that you also see in indoor rock climbing gyms and is also good for beginners.
-The rope is already in place at the top of the rock face allowing you not to have to worry about placing anchors and stringing the rope as you climb.
+The rope is already in place at the top of the rock face allowing you not to worry about placing anchors and stringing the rope as you climb.